AaronKutch/keyboard_layout/README.md

                           Tab Space []   [] Shift BackSpace
 ```
 If there is a need for more specialized layers, toggling modifiers could be put on the function layer.

+Note: If your right alt key does not seem to work properly on Linux, it may be because of https://askubuntu.com/questions/1104092/my-right-alt-key-is-not-working